Feature compression is the root cause of adversarial fragility in neural network classifiers

-In this paper, we study the adversarial robustness of deep neural networks for classification tasks.
-We look at the smallest magnitude of possible additive perturbations that can change the output of a classification algorithm.
-We provide a matrix-theoretic explanation of the adversarial fragility of deep neural network for classification.
-In particular, our theoretical results show that neural network's adversarial robustness can degrade as the input dimension increases.
-Analytically we show that neural networks' adversarial robustness can be only of the best possible adversarial robustness.
-Our matrix-theoretic explanation is consistent with an earlier information-theoretic feature-compression-based explanation for the adversarial fragility of neural networks.
+In this paper, we uniquely study the adversarial robustness of deep neural networks (NN) for classification tasks against that of optimal classifiers.
+We look at the smallest magnitude of possible additive perturbations that can change a classifier's output.
+We provide a matrix-theoretic explanation of the adversarial fragility of deep neural networks for classification.
+In particular, our theoretical results show that a neural network's adversarial robustness can degrade as the input dimension increases.
+Analytically, we show that neural networks' adversarial robustness can be only of the best possible adversarial robustness of optimal classifiers.
+Our theories match remarkably well with numerical experiments of practically trained NN, including NN for ImageNet images.
+The matrix-theoretic explanation is consistent with an earlier information-theoretic feature-compression-based explanation for the adversarial fragility of neural networks.

 View on arXiv